mautic/developer-documentation-new/docs/themes/legacy.rst

 Text
 """"
-Inserts a new text slot which you can edit with a HTML editor, so you can insert even media like images and videos in it.
+Inserts a new text slot which you can edit with a HTML editor.
+This enables the use of media such as images and videos.

 Separator
 """""""""